mabi-secco/text-replacer/README.md

 # Text Replacer Chrome Extension

-A powerful Chrome extension that automatically replaces text shortcuts with longer phrases as you type.
-Perfect for frequently used expressions, email templates, or code snippets.
+Text Replacer is a browser extension that automatically replaces text shortcuts with predefined phrases in any text input field.
+It's useful for quickly typing common phrases, email templates, or any frequently used text.

 ## Features